Inheritance and Interfaces

 Given the base class

-: A list of a student’s minors (because apparently, there isn’t a limit to the number of minors at Carleton…)
+Person, complete the derived classStudentbelow.Studentshould have the following properties:classYear: Student’s anticipated graduation yearmajor1: Student’s first major.major2: Student’s second major, if applicable.minor: A list of a student’s minors (because apparently, there isn’t a limit to the number of minors at Carleton…)

-should have one member functiondeclareMajor
+Studentshould have one member functiondeclareMajorthat:- sets

-to the declared major if the student’s first major is “Undeclared” - sets
+major1to the declared major if the student’s first major is “Undeclared” - sets

-to the declared major if the student already has a first major but the student’s second major is “Undeclared” - prints “You have too many majors!
+major2to the declared major if the student already has a first major but the student’s second major is “Undeclared” - prints “You have too many majors!
 Talk to your advisor.” if the student already two majors

 -